Shopify Review 2023

 Social Media |

-Of course, there are lots of other ways to locate the answers you need.
+Of course, there are many other ways to get help.
 Here’s a quick look at Shopify’s extensive resources for solving problems and improving your eCommerce business:

 - Phone: Phone support is available on all plans except for Shopify Starter.
 There are separate phone numbers for customers in North America, the UK, Australia, Ireland, Singapore, Hong Kong, and New Zealand, and while phone support and live chat are available in English only, email support is available 24/7 in 20 languages other than English.